lodenrogue/hith/README.md

 ### Loops

 Hith has four looping constructs.
-All of them run their body — which may be more than one expression — once per iteration, in order.
+All of them run their body, which may be more than one expression, once per iteration, in order.

 `while` re-checks its condition before every iteration: